xnuinside/simple-ddl-parser/README.md

 ### More details

 `DDLParser(ddl).run()`
 .run() method contains several arguments, that impact changing output result.
 As you can saw upper exists argument `output_mode` that allow you to set dialect and get more fields in output relative to chosen dialect, for example 'hql'.
-Possible output_modes: ['redshift', 'spark_sql', 'mysql', 'bigquery', 'mssql', 'ibm_db2', 'oracle', 'hql', 'snowflake', 'sql']
+Possible output_modes: ['redshift', 'spark_sql', 'mysql', 'bigquery', 'mssql', 'databrics', 'sqlite', 'vertics', 'ibm_db2', 'postgres', 'oracle', 'hql', 'snowflake', 'sql']

 Also in .run() method exists argument `group_by_type` (by default: False).
 By default output of parser looks like a List with Dicts where each dict == one entity from ddl (table, sequence, type, etc).
 And to understand that is current entity you need to check Dict like: if 'table_name' in dict - this is a table, if 'type_name' - this is a type & etc.